mahdi-shafiei/STAT-4830/section/3/notes.md

 ![Stepsize Geometry](figures/stepsize_geometry.png)

 The figure illustrates why the stepsize bound depends on $\lambda_{\max}$.
-The narrowest width of the level sets (shown by the vertical arrow) is proportional to $1/\sqrt{\lambda_{\max}}$ - this occurs in the direction of the eigenvector corresponding to $\lambda_{\max}$.
+For any level set where $f(w) = c$, it can be shown that $\|\nabla f(w)\| \leq \sqrt{2\lambda_{\max}c}$.
+The width of the level sets varies with both the value of $c$ and the eigenvalues: the narrowest width (shown by the vertical arrow) is $2\sqrt{\frac{2c}{\lambda_{\max}}}$ - this occurs in the direction of the eigenvector corresponding to $\lambda_{\max}$, while the widest width is $2\sqrt{\frac{2c}{\lambda_{\min}}}$ in the direction of the smallest eigenvalue.
 Taking too large a step (shown by the "overshooting" path) moves us outside the current level set and potentially increases the objective value.
 The "safe step" stays within a region where our linear approximation remains valid.
 This geometric insight explains why we need smaller steps when $\lambda_{\max}$ is large - the level sets become very narrow in their thinnest direction, requiring more careful progress to avoid overshooting.

 Second, the condition number of $X^\top X$ affects convergence speed.
 When all eigenvalues are similar (condition number near 1), the level sets are nearly circular, and we progress steadily toward the minimum.
-But when eigenvalues differ greatly, the level sets become highly elongated ellipses, forcing the algorithm to zigzag its way down a narrow valley.
+But when eigenvalues differ greatly, the level sets become highly elongated ellipses with the ratio of widths determined by $\sqrt{\lambda_{\max}/\lambda_{\min}}$, forcing the algorithm to zigzag its way down a narrow valley.
 This geometric picture explains why poorly conditioned problems converge slowly.
 We'll see this zigzagging behavior clearly illustrated in the convergence plots below, where high condition numbers force the algorithm to take an inefficient meandering path to the solution.

 Third, our initial guess $w_0$ matters.
 While gradient descent will eventually find the minimum for any starting point (thanks to convexity), a good initial guess can dramatically reduce the number of iterations needed.
 For least squares, starting at zero is often reasonable since it gives zero predictions - a natural baseline.